-In 2015, The Textbook Alternatives Project or TAP, was awarded $20,000 by the CSU's Affordable Learning Solution which has funded the 3rd round of TAP, which is now currently underway.
+In 2015, The Textbook Alternatives Project or TAP, was awarded $20,000 by the CSU's Affordable Learning Solutions, which will fund the 3rd round of TAP, which is now currently underway.

 For those unfamiliar with the Textbook Alternatives Program, TAP's primary goal is to encourage faculty to replace their high cost commercial textbooks for free or lower cost alternatives, such as OERs, library resources, digital textbooks, or self-authored content, while also maintaining or improving the quality of student learning.
 For more information about TAP and details about the eight grant projects, see the TAP homepage at http://www.csuchico.edu/cals/tap/index.shtml

 In 2012, in the fall, the Meriam Library awarded 8 grants of $600 each (or an iPad) to CSU faculty for their TAP proposed projects to find affordable alternatives to traditional print textbooks.
 The grant projects were completed in the fall semester of 2013 and were a resounding success.
 This first round of grant projects, which we later called TAP1, saved CSU, Chico students over $43,600 in just one semester.
 In April, 2014, the CSU's ALS program awarded our local CALS program a grant for $19,750 to fund our second round of our grants, which became TAP2.
 In 2015, our campus was again awarded grant money, $20,000, which is now funding the 3rd round of our Textbook Alternatives Program, TAP3.
 For more information on the TAP grants, please visit the TAP homepage